-An absolute divorce is the legal process that actually dissolves the marriage.
+Mast Law firm are experts in working with divorce law in North Carolina.
+An absolute divorce is a legal process that actually dissolves the marriage.
 Certain marital rights are extinguished with the absolute divorce, including a spouse’s right to share in the other spouse’s estate.
-In North Carolina, most absolute divorces are granted on the basis of parties living separate and apart for a period of one year.
+In North Carolina, most absolute divorces are granted based on parties living separately and apart for a period of one year.
+Divorce law is more complex than most would imagine, and it’s best to have an experienced lawyer on your side, watching your back and fighting for what is best for you.

-After spouses have lived separate and apart continuously for a period of at least one year, with no intentions to resume the marital relationship, either spouse may petition the court for an absolute divorce.
-The spouses must be living in separate residences in order for the period of separation to begin; simply sleeping in separate bedrooms within the same house is not a separation for purposes of obtaining an absolute divorce.
+After spouses have lived separately and apart continuously for a period of at least one year, with no intentions to resume the marital relationship, either spouse may petition the court for an absolute divorce.
+The spouses must be living in separate residences for the period of separation; simply sleeping in separate bedrooms within the same house is not a separation for obtaining an absolute divorce.
 Additionally, the period of separation will not automatically be tolled if spouses who are separated engage in isolated instances of sexual intercourse.
-However, if the parties have resumed their marital relationship as shown by the totality of the circumstances, then the period of separation will be tolled, and the date of separation for purposes of obtaining an absolute divorce will commence after the parties separate again.
+However, suppose the parties have resumed their marital relationship as shown by the totality of the circumstances.
+In that case, the period of separation will be tolled, and the date of separation for obtaining an absolute divorce will commence after the parties separate again.

-Since 1962, we have helped families resolve tough issues when getting a divorce.
-Our family law attorneys tailor their approach to our clients’ unique circumstances.
+Since 1962, we have helped families resolve challenging issues when getting a divorce.
+Our family law attorneys tailor their approach to our client’s unique circumstances.

-At Mast Law Firm we are proud of the reputation that George Mast began more than 45 years ago and continue to cultivate the same dedication focused on caring, compassionate legal service.
-Contact us to meet with one of our experienced family lawyers who will make sure you receive that personal attention.
+At Mast Law Firm, we are proud of the reputation that George Mast began more than 60 years ago and continue cultivating the same dedication focused on caring, compassionate legal service.
+Contact us to meet with one of our experienced family lawyers, who will ensure you receive that personal attention.

 Extensive Experience in Family Law